Quality requirements for disability service providers

 3. Sector-wide policies and guidelines

-Selected DCSI policies apply to all service providers providing disability services.
+Selected DCSI policies apply to service providers providing disability services.
 It is a contract requirement to apply these policies as detailed in the NDA service agreement and the host agreement.

 4. Quality improvement